oslabs-beta/fflow/README.md

 - Live preview in code editor with the ability to edit or add code to your JavaScript, HTML, and CSS files
 - File tree switch between React components
 - Export your code files with webpack to instantly setup your project
+- Terminal initializing to the either powershell.exe or zsh based on the user's OS, so the user can navigate to their exported files and launch their app
 - Localstorage sync
 - Canvas outline when HTML tag or Component is dragged over it